 2. How is UX Design different from UI Design?

-The terms UI and UX designers are usually dumped together.
-What they really want to know is that you really understand what UX Design is and what it isn’t.
+The terms UI and UX are usually dumped together.
+What they really want to know is whether you really understand what UX Design is and what it isn’t.

 A lot of companies have a combined UI/UX Design team.
 You need to be able to communicate the difference between the two very distinct roles.
 While the UI team makes sure the product is looking good, the UX team makes sure that the product is working effectively and efficiently.